Anders-Markvardsen/sphinxDocTest/source/Algorithms/doc/Rebin.rst

    The rebinned X values are: [ 0.
 2. 4.
 6. 8.]
    The rebinned Y values are: [ 2.
 2. 2.
 2.]

+**Example - use option PreserveEvents:**

+.. testcode:: ExEventRebin

+   # create some event workspace
+   ws = CreateSampleWorkspace(WorkspaceType="Event")

+   print "What type is the workspace before 1st rebin: " + str(type(ws))
+   # rebin from min to max with size bin = 2 preserving event workspace (default behaviour)
+   ws = Rebin(ws, 2)
+   print "What type is the workspace after 1st rebin: " + str(type(ws))
+   ws = Rebin(ws, 2, PreserveEvents=False)
+   print "What type is the workspace after 2nd rebin: " + str(type(ws))
+   # note you can also check the type of a workspace using: print isinstance(ws, IEventWorkspace)

+.. testcleanup:: ExEventRebin

+   DeleteWorkspace(ws)

+Output:

+.. testoutput:: ExEventRebin

+   What type is the workspace before 1st rebin: <class 'mantid.api._api.IEventWorkspace'>
+   What type is the workspace after 1st rebin: <class 'mantid.api._api.IEventWorkspace'>
+   What type is the workspace after 2nd rebin: <class 'mantid.api._api.MatrixWorkspace'>